Timothy McVeigh: Post-military life

 McVeigh wrote letters to local newspapers complaining about taxes.
 In 1992, he wrote to the Lockport Union-Sun & Journal:

 Taxes are a joke.
 Regardless of what a political candidate "promises," they will increase.
 More taxes are always the answer to government mismanagement.
 They mess up.
 We suffer.
 Taxes are reaching cataclysmic levels, with no slowdown in sight. [...]
 Is a Civil War Imminent?
 Do we have to shed blood to reform the current system?
 I hope it doesn't come to that.
 But it might.

 McVeigh also wrote to Representative John J. LaFalce (D–New York), complaining about the arrest of a woman for carrying mace:

 It is a lie if we tell ourselves that the police can protect us everywhere at all times.
 Firearms restrictions are bad enough, but now a woman can't even carry Mace in her purse?

 McVeigh later moved with Nichols to Nichols' brother James' farm around Decker, Michigan.
 While visiting friends, McVeigh reportedly complained that the Army had implanted a microchip into his buttocks so that the government could keep track of him.
+In a letter to Jennifer McVeigh, dated Oct.
+20, 1993, he alleged that at Fort Bragg he and nine others were told they might be ordered to help the CIA "fly drugs into the U.S. to fund many covert operations" and to "work hand-in-hand with civilian police agencies" as "government-paid assassins," warning his sister "Do not spread this info, Jennifer, as you could (very honestly, seriously) endanger my life."

 McVeigh worked long hours in a dead-end job and felt that he did not have a home.
 He sought romance, but his advances were rejected by a co-worker and he felt nervous around women.
 He believed that he brought too much pain to his loved ones.
 He grew angry and frustrated at his difficulties in finding a girlfriend.
 He took up obsessive gambling.
 Unable to pay gambling debts, he took a cash advance and then defaulted on his repayments.
 He began looking for a state with low taxes so that he could live without heavy government regulation or high taxes.
 He became enraged when the government told him that he had been overpaid $1,058 while in the Army and he had to pay back the money.
 He wrote an angry letter to the government, saying:

 Go ahead, take everything I own; take my dignity.
 Feel good as you grow fat and rich at my expense; sucking my tax dollars and property.

 McVeigh introduced his sister to antigovernment literature, but his father had little interest in these views.
 He moved out of his father's house and into an apartment that had no telephone.
 This made it impossible for his employer to contact him for overtime assignments.
 He quit the National Rifle Association of America (NRA), believing that it was too weak on gun rights.